-In recent times, the identification and evaluation of drugs from natural products as an alternative therapeutic approach in the prevention and management of gastrointestinal diseases including gastric ulcer is on the increase.
-The current study was designed to investigate the possible gastroprotective effects of ethanolic leaf extract of N. latifolia (EENL) using ethanol-induced ulcer model.
-Based on the available research data, the study has demonstrated that EENL possessed significant gastroprotective activity against ethanol-induced gastric ulceration in rats.
-The extract at low and high doses offered 87.4% and 89.8% mucosal protection respectively against ethanol-induced ulcerations.
-It is interesting to note that the extract at both doses, showed an increase in gastric pH with concomitant decrease in gastric juice volume similar to omeprazole.
-However, the mechanisms behind these gastroprotective effects of EENL in rats have not yet been ascertained.
-The pathogenic effects of ethanol-induced lesions have been established to include increased secretion of gastric acid, which resulted in increased gastric volume, reduced pH, and increased in ulcer index (Malik, 2018).
-Findings from this study show that in ethanol model, the EENL (250 and 500 mg/kg) pretreated groups produced a significant decrease in the gastric volume content with a corresponding increase in pH compared to the ulcer control group.
-This decrease in gastric juice volume in the extract pretreated groups may be due to a decrease in gastric acid production as evidenced from the gastric juice pH.
-From this study, the results showed that EENL can significantly prevent the gastric effects of ethanol by exhibiting a fairly protected mucosa with a significant decrease in ulcer index in comparison to the ulcer control group.
-Several reports both in vitro (Boucherle et al., 2016) and in vivo (Busari et al., 2021) have shown that N. latifolia leaf extracts have a potent antioxidant effect.
-Large amounts of antioxidant compounds have been reported to be present in the leaves of N. latifolia (Onyesom et al., 2015; Iheagwam et al., 2020).
-The active compounds flavonoids and cardiac glycosides which are present in the leaves have been reported by Akinwunmi et al. (2019) and Balogun et al., (2015) as antioxidant materials.
-However, it is presumed that the gastroprotective activity of this extract could be attributed to its antisecretory potential which offers a first line of defence against any ulcerogenic agent by bolstering the mucosal defence system.
-Ethanolic leaf extract of N. latifolia has been shown to contain phytochemicals such as flavonoids, cardiac glycosides and terpenoids which are among the cytoprotective materials known to possess antioxidant activities (Balogun et al., 2013; Oyetayo et al., 2020) which is in agreement with our findings.
-Therefore, it is pertinent that the decrease in gastric lesions, decrease in volume and increase in gastric juice pH produced by EENL in this study could be due to the presence of these active components or some other mechanisms yet to be unravelled.
-Hence, further studies are required to establish the exact mechanism of action and isolate the active ingredients in the leaves responsible for the observed gastroprotective effects so as to provide new alternatives for the clinical management of gastric ulcers.
+There is increasing attention on the management and prevention of gastric ulcer through identification and evaluation of drugs from natural products as an alternative treatment approach.
+The present study employed ethanol-induced ulcer model to investigate the possible gastric acid antisecretory effects EENL.
+Based on the available research findings, the study has shown that EENL possessed significant gastric acid antisecretory activity on ethanol-induced ulcerated rats.
+Our results show that EENL is capable of attenuating ethanol-induced gastric mucosal ulceration in rats.
+The extract at low and high doses offered 85.3% and 89.0% mucosal protection respectively against ethanol-induced ulcerations.
+Interestingly, the extract at both doses, attenuated an increase in gastric acid secretion and mucosal injuries similar to omeprazole.
+This is an indication that extract competes favourably with the reference drug.
+However, the mechanisms behind these gastric acid antisecretory effects of EENL in rats have not yet been investigated.
+The pathogenic effects of ethanolinduced lesions have been established to include increased secretion of gastric acid, which resulted in increased gastric volume, reduced pH, and increased total acidity, acid output and ulcer index (Zayachkivska et al., 2005).
+The auto digestion of the mucosal wall by accumulated gastric juice causes mucosal barrier breakdown leading to gastric ulcer formation (Vinothapooshan et al., 2010).
+Findings from this study show that in ethanol-induced ulcer model, the EENL (250 and 500 mg/kg) pretreated groups produced a significant decrease in acid output, total acidity, and volume of gastric content with a corresponding increase in pH compared to the ulcer control group.
+This decrease in gastric juice volume in the extract pretreated groups may be due to a decrease in acid production as evidenced from the gastric juice total acidity.
+This is an indication that EENL contains some biological compounds that reduce the acidity of gastric secretions which was increased by ethanol.
+Agents that inhibit the effects of ethanol will exhibit cytoprotection.
+The results from this study showed that EENL can significantly prevent the gastric acid secretory effects of ethanol by exhibiting a fairly protected mucosa with a significant decrease in ulcer index and gastric acid production in comparison to the ulcer control group.
+This observed cytoprotection offered by the extract may be mediated by strengthening of the mucosal barrier through increase in prostaglandin synthesis enabling it to resist the toxic effects of ethanol.
+Ethanolic leaf extract of N. latifolia has been shown to contain phytochemicals such as flavonoids, cardiac glycosides and terpenoids which are among the cytoprotective materials known to possess antiulcer (Balogun et al., 2018b), antioxidant (Iheagwam et al. 2020) activities respectively.
+The active compounds, flavonoids and cardiac glycosides which are present in the leaves have also been reported by Onyesom et al., (2015) and Iheagwam et al. (2020) as antioxidant materials.
+Therefore, it is pertinent that the decrease in gastric lesions, decrease in volume and acidity of gastric fluid and decrease in gastric acid production by EENL in this study could be due to the presence of these active components or some other mechanisms yet to be unravelled.
 In conclusion, the study suggests that EENL possesses significant gastroprotective effects against ethanol-induced gastric ulcer in rats.
-The observed gastroprotective effect might be due to its antisecretory and cytoprotective activities.
-Our results may have beneficial application in the management of gastric mucosal lesions associated with ethanolinduced gastric mucosal ulceration.
+The observed gastric acid antisecretory effects might due to its antisecretory and cytoprotective properties.
+If this is applied to man, our findings may have beneficial application in the management of gastric mucosal lesions associated with ethanol-induced gastric ulceration.